keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 date: 2024-05-15
 authors: [odubajDT]
 description: >
-  In this blog post we will present how Keptn can show application health in integration with ArgoCD.
+  This blog post presents how Keptn can show application health when integrated with ArgoCD.
 categories:
   - ArgoCD
   - Application health